SemClone/binarysniffer/README.md

 BinarySniffer can leverage external tools when available to provide enhanced analysis capabilities.
 These tools are **optional** - the core functionality works without them, but installing them unlocks additional features:

 ### 7-Zip (Recommended)
-**Enables**: Extraction and analysis of NSIS installers, self-extracting archives, and additional compressed formats
+**Enables**: Extraction and analysis of Windows installers, macOS packages, and additional compressed formats

 ```bash
 # macOS